- Location: Virginia

 - Riders must be at least 16 years of age and obey all rules of the road.

-- Every driver must carry a form of identification that includes his/her name, address, and date of birth.
+- Every driver must carry government-issued photo ID (this does not have to be a driver's license) that includes his/her name, address, and date of birth.

 - It is against the law to operate a moped while using earphones.

 If your moped or scooter has an engine displacement of 50 cc or more and the maximum speed is over 35 mph, you are required to obtain a motorcycle endorsement on your driver's license to ride on Virginia highways.
 You will also be required to title and register it as a motorcycle.

 Register it by bringing the following to any customer service center:

 - A completed Application for Certificate of Title and Registration.

 - Proof of ownership in the form of a title, a manufacturer's certificate or origin, or a Bill of Sale.

 - Check, cash or credit card to pay the $10 titling fee.